hexbatch/apple-core/core-docs/step-6-elements/live-attribute-overview.md

 * a child set attribute changes overwrites the parent
 * no limit to how many live attributes that overwrite the earlier one.
 They stack by when applied.

+If the  attribute has no default value, then do not put into list until there is a write, a missing entry here means the element has null value for the attribute

     Live attribute: